SiripireddyGiri/SiripireddyGiri/README.md

 ## Hi I'm Siripireddy Giri 👋

-# i have Completed My Bachelor of Engineering at Vemana Institute of Technology.
+# I have Completed My Bachelor of Engineering at Vemana Institute of Technology.

 # Details
 ***Software Developer Intern***